Trump cancels Poland trip as Florida braces for ‘highly dangerous’ Hurricane Dorian | The New Daily

 — WEATHER/ METEO WORLD (@StormchaserUKEU) August 29, 2019

+The University of Central Florida, one of the US’s largest universities, said its main campus in Orlando would close on Friday afternoon.

-“All residents, especially those along the east coast, need to be prepared for possible impacts,” Mr DeSantis said in a statement.
+“All residents, especially those along the east coast, need to be prepared for possible impacts,” Mr DeSantis said.

 “As it increases strength, this storm has the potential to severely damage homes, businesses and buildings, which is why all Floridians should remain vigilant.
 Do not wait until it is too late to make a plan.”

-The Miami-based National Hurricane Centre said Dorian was predicted to pack winds reaching 209km/h over the next 72 hours, the strongest on the Saffir-Simpson scale for measuring hurricane intensity.
+The Miami-based National Hurricane Centre said Dorian was predicted to pack winds reaching 209km/h in the next 72 hours, the strongest on the Saffir-Simpson scale for measuring hurricane intensity.

-The centre describes Category 4 storms as capable of causing “catastrophic damage” including severe damage to well-built homes.
+The centre describes category four storms as capable of causing “catastrophic damage” including severe damage to well-built homes.

 It said in such storms, “most trees will be snapped or uprooted and power poles downed”.

-Dorian is likely to make landfall on Florida’s eastern coast on Monday before lingering over central Florida on Tuesday but tropical storm-force winds from Dorian could begin in parts of Florida as early as Saturday evening, the hurricane centre said.

-The storm could affect big population centres as well as major Florida tourist destinations.

-Governor DeSantis urged all Floridians on the east coast to monitor the storm as it develops and makes landfall.
+Mr DeSantis urged all Floridians on the east coast to monitor the storm as it developed.

-Currently a Category 1 hurricane, Dorian was headed toward the Bahamas on Thursday after sideswiping Caribbean islands without doing major damage.
+As a category one hurricane, Dorian was headed toward the Bahamas on Thursday, after sideswiping Caribbean islands without doing major damage.

-Dorian is expected to strengthen and slam the Bahamas and the southeast US with rain, strong winds and life-threatening surf over the next few days.
+It was expected to strengthen and slam the Bahamas and the south-east US with rain, strong winds and life-threatening surf within days.

-Dorian was packing maximum sustained winds of 137km/h on Thursday morning some 355km north-northwest of San Juan, and about 600km east of the Bahamas, the hurricane centre said.
+Dorian was packing maximum sustained winds of 137km/h on Thursday, some 355 kilometres north-north-west of San Juan, and about 600 kilometres east of the Bahamas, the hurricane centre said.

 -with AAP